tum-lkn/hyctra/README.md

 hcytra is the simulation source code for PreBOTRA and DABTRA paper as in
-H. M. Gursu; M. Vilgelm; W. Kellerer; M. Reisslein, "Hybrid Collision Avoidance-Tree Resolution for M2M Random Access," in IEEE Transactions on Aerospace and Electronic Systems , vol.PP, no.99, pp.1-1
+H. M. Gursu; M. Vilgelm; W. Kellerer; M. Reisslein, "Hybrid Collision Avoidance-Tree Resolution for M2M Random Access," in IEEE Transactions on Aerospace and Electronic Systems , vol.PP, no.99, pp.1-1.

+**Please cite the paper in case you use the simulator in your work.**

 Contibutors:
 H. Murat Gürsu